-Mesh WiFi systems consists of a main router that connects directly to your modem, and a series of satellite modules, or nodes, placed around your house for full WiFi coverage.
+Mesh WiFi or Whole Home WiFi systems consist of a main router that connects directly to your modem, and a series of satellite modules, or nodes, placed around your house for full WiFi coverage.
 They are all part of a single wireless network and share the same SSID and password, unlike traditional WiFi routers.

 Picture this: You’ve just set up your home network with the latest WiFi hardware and a 100 Mbps Internet connection.
 But for some reason, you still encounter buffering when you try to stream video in the bedroom.
 You called your Internet Service Provider (ISP) and everything checks out, so what’s the deal?
 Chances are, your WiFi isn’t set up efficiently for a mesh WiFi system.

 The weakened signal or WiFi dead spots could be the result of physical obstructions.
 Simple things like the floor, doors, and walls of your home can come between you and your router, especially if they’re made of metal, brick, or concrete.
 Or perhaps the distance is simply too great in a large home, and your traditional router is only capable of reaching as far as the kitchen, but not to the backyard, the garage, or a distant bedroom.
 Interference from other devices could also be the culprit, whether it’s your microwave, cordless phone, or baby monitor.
 If you live in close quarters with other WiFi networks and devices—such as in an apartment complex—this problem increases tenfold.
 Think of it like a room full of people who are all speaking at once—nobody’s going to be heard very well.

 A better solution is WiFi that works with your home design, instead of against it.
 Think of a standard router like a speaker.
 You could be playing music loudly in the front of your home, but the office in the back will only hear a faint echo.
 A standard router works the same way—you can only move so far from it before the signal starts to wane, and eventually it’s going to cut out altogether.